alieeeeeeeen/functional_programming_learning/readme.md

 - Functional Programming supports **high-order functons** and **lazy evaluation** features
 - States are Immutable
+- Lazy evaluation - which delays the evaluation of the an expression until its value is needed

 # Functional Programming vs Object-oriented Programming

 Functional Programming | Object-oriented Programming
 --- | ---
-Uses Immutable data | Use Mutable data
+Use Immutable data | Use Mutable data
 Follows Declarative Programming | Follows Imperative Programming Model Focus is on "What you are doing" | Focus on "How you are doing" Supports parallel programming | Not suitable for parallel programming